SoftwareAG/c8y-docs/src/render/guides/users-guide/cockpit/widgets.html.md

 ### Widget "Cockpit welcome"

-The "Cockpit welcome" lets you display a welcome message to the Welcome screen.
+The "Cockpit welcome" widget lets you display a welcome message to the Welcome screen.
 There are no additional parameters to be configured.

 ### Widget "Data point graph"